 - Lawrence P. McLellan, Des Moines, District Court Judge for the Fifth Judicial District of Iowa.

 - John D. Telleen, LeClaire, District Court Judge for the Seventh Judicial District of Iowa.

-The Iowa Supreme Court appointed the business court judges based on their educational background, experience in the adjudication of complex commercial cases, and their desire to participate in the business court.
+The Iowa Supreme Court appoints business court judges based on their educational background, experience in the adjudication of complex commercial cases, and their desire to participate in the business court.
 While serving on the business court, the judges also retain their normal district court dockets.

-Paragraph F of the Memorandum of Operation provides as follows:
+Paragraph F(3) of the Amended Memorandum of Operation provides as follows:

-Transfer from docket.
-Any party to an Iowa Business Specialty Court case may, upon a showing of good cause and lack of unfair prejudice to any other party, request transfer of the case from the business court docket to the regular court docket of the judicial district in which it is filed.
-The presiding business court judge shall determine, with or without hearing, whether the case shall be transferred back to the regular docket.
+Returning cases to the regular court docket.
+Any party in an Iowa Business Specialty Court case may move to transfer the case from the business court docket to the regular court docket of the judicial district where it is filed.
+The presiding business court judge will determine with or without hearing whether, upon a showing of good cause and lack of unfair prejudice to any other party, the case will be transferred back to the regular docket.
 This decision is not subject to review or appeal.

-Cases transferred to the business court docket will be heard in the county in which they are filed and properly venued under current Iowa rules.
+Cases transferred to the business court docket will be heard in the county where they are filed and venued under current Iowa Rules of Civil Procedure.